 ALERT - NetCloud Subscription Required:

-In June 2019 Cradlepoint announced a new policy where an active NetCloud subscription would be required to maintain access to basic firmware security updates.
-Everyone considering purchasing a Cradlepoint router should keep this new requirement in mind.
+In June 2019 Cradlepoint announced a policy where an active NetCloud subscription would be required to maintain access to basic firmware security updates.
+Everyone considering purchasing a Cradlepoint router should keep this subscription requirement in mind.

 Without an active NetCloud subscription, user access to even basic router settings is blocked.
 It's not really practical or advisable to try to use a Cradlepoint router without this subscription.